benjamin-edward-morgan/openscad-polyhedra/README.md

 # openscad-polyhedra

-The arrays and utility functions included here can be used to place modules coincident with the vertices, edges and faces of the Platonic and Archimedian Solids.
+The arrays and utility functions included here can be used to place modules coincident with the vertices, edges and faces of the Platonic and Archimedean Solids.

 Included polyhedra:
 - tetrahedron